 Son: Rocket’s shiny button eyes sparkle on each side of his black vinyl beak.
 (Or, My bird’s shiny button eyes sparkle on each side of his black vinyl beak.
 Or, Shiny button eyes sparkle on each side of my blue jay’s black vinyl beak.)

-Modeling writing through conversation can take place anywhere along the way, whether it’s during your teaching time or while helping your child revise his story.
+Modeling writing through conversation can take place anywhere along the way, whether it’s during your teaching time or while helping your child edit and revise his story.
 Even if you don’t always feel secure about your own writing abilities, it’s amazing how much confidence these conversational times can instill in your young writer.

 Give it a try!